+A business owner plans their first AI agent implementation and has three workflows to choose from: one small and repetitive, one medium, and one ambitious.
 The ambitious one gets chosen.
 This is the most common mistake in AI agent implementations.
 The goal of the first implementation is not impact.
-It is proof that the system works.
+It is proof that the system works — and boring workflows are the only ones that produce that proof reliably.

 The instinct to start with the impressive workflow